You have just Purchased a new Living and Breathing Puppy

 Puppies under 16-18 weeks are very susceptible to any new changes or invasive organisms that want to take advantage of their young and fragile systems.
 Just a visit to the vets office, being introduced to a new home or social interaction can cause them to have loose stool due to a “bloom” of single celled organisms they come into contact with.

-These single celled organisms are in the soil, standing water, bird fecal matter and on organic outdoor matter and so your puppy will come into contact with these little buggers, especially at your vets office and public dog areas.
-Though this is not anything to be overly alarmed about it can become serious if your puppy develops loose stool and is left unattended so preventative measures are always the best bet.
+These single celled organisms are in the soil, standing water, bird fecal matter and on the majority of organic outdoor matter.
+Your puppy will come into contact with these little buggers, especially at your vets office and public dog areas, when they are outside.
+Though this is not anything to be overly alarmed about, it can become serious if your puppy develops loose stool and is left unattended, so preventative measures are always the best bet.

-Be sure to take your puppy to a veterinarian for a full exam and fecal test as soon as it arrives to give us both peace of mind.
+Be sure to take your puppy to a veterinarian for a full exam and fecal test as soon as soon as you can and (for sure) within 14 days of coming home as the vet visit will give us both peace of mind or address any issues that may be popping up.
+If you wait longer than 14 days after the date on the health certificate your puppy will test positive for hookworms.
+It is just the nature of things here in Florida, where hookworms can store in the body and soil and activate and grow at any time.
 Intestinal worms are relentless and you may have a positive fecal result but do not panic if this happens.
 This is the reason all puppies must be dewormed at regular intervals.
 If you don’t have a positive result then that is great news but still always follow through on your deworming schedule to be sure you are free and clear.
 Please also read my Parasites article.

 Let your vet know if you have any concerns and please be kind enough to contact me with any news good or bad.
 I need to be kept aware, mindful of all issues that may arise and always proactive.
 I hope you enjoy your new puppy and please do not hesitate to contact us if you have any questions or concerns.